-Operational groups reporting to the SSC: Student Services Advisory Committees, Guided Pathways, and Enrollment Management.
+Operational groups reporting to the SSC: Student Services Advisory Committees, Guided Pathways\, and Enrollment Management\.

-Dual reporting to SSC and AC
+\ Dual reporting to SSC and AC

-ADMINISTRATORS (5) (recommended expertise) CLASSIFIED PROFESSIONALS (5) (recommended expertise) FACULTY (5) (recommended expertise) STUDENTS (2) Vice President Student Services Representative with knowledge/experience in enrollment services.
-SBS/Guidance/Counselin g Co-Chair ASNC representative Administrator with oversight of Student Services Representative with knowledge/experience in financial aid programs Counseling Faculty Representative ASNC alternative (non-voting) Administrator with oversight of Admissions and Records Representative with knowledge/experience in student support (special programs/equity) Counseling Faculty Representative Administrator with oversight of Equity Representative with knowledge/experience in student services Faculty rep from Guided Pathways/Faculty Advisors Administrator from Student Services Management Group Representative with knowledge/expertise in educational planning, coaching or student success Faculty rep from Guided Pathways/Faculty Advisors
+ADMINISTRATORS (5) (recommended expertise) CLASSIFIED PROFESSIONALS (5) (recommended expertise) FACULTY (5) (recommended expertise) STUDENTS (2) Vice President Student Services Representative with knowledge/experience in area of onboarding and enrollment services.
+SBS/Guidance/Counseling Co-Chair ASNC representative Administrator with oversight of Student Services Representative with knowledge/experience in financial aid programs Counseling Faculty Representative ASNC alternative (non-voting) Administrator with oversight of Admissions and Records Representative with knowledge/experience in equity programs and learning communities Counseling Faculty Representative Administrator with oversight of Equity Representative with knowledge/experience in the area of student success programs and initiatives Faculty rep from Guided Pathways/Faculty Advisors Administrator from Student Services Management Group Representative with knowledge/experience in the area of educational planning or student support programs and resources Faculty rep from Guided Pathways/Faculty Advisors

 - 1. Provide guidance and recommendations on student services planning and operational issues including onboarding, enrollment management, program development, support services, special programs development, and student services policy matters. - 2.
-Foster the development of programs and services in accordance with the Education Master Plan. - 3.
+Foster the development of programs and services in accordance with the Education Master - 3.
 Provide guidance and recommendations on implementation of Guided Pathways, student equity, retention, and success. - 4.
-Strategic plan development, revision, and activities related to Student Services. - 5.
-Provide input into Student Services plan development, revision, and activities. - 6.
-Implement, review, and make recommendations to the pertinent sections of the College strategic plan.
+Strategic plan development, revision, and activities related to Student Services.

-- 7. Provide guidance and recommendation to enrollment management activities related to achieving annual FTES targets; improving student access, success, and program completion. - 8.
+- 5. Provide input into Student Services plan development, revision, and activities. - 6.
+Implement, review, and make recommendations to the pertinent sections of the College strategic plan. - 7.
+Provide guidance and recommendation to enrollment management activities related to achieving annual FTES targets; improving student access, success, and program completion. - 8.
 Communicate, through its members, with the college community on issues and recommendations - 9.
 Prioritize annual resource requests for Student Services operational area - 10.
 Oversee and support the implementation of the college's Guided Pathways Plan and other related plans.